beandeau>

 11:30-12:30

 Multimodal electrophysiological approaches for optimisation of neurostimulation techniques in neurologic and psychiatric conditions pathologiesProfs.
-R. El Tahry (UCLouvain) & C. Bervoets (KU Leuven)
+R. El Tahry & G. Liberati (UCLouvain)

-• Multimodal electrophysiological approach to optimize VNS in epilepsy, Enrique Germany Morrison (UCLouvain)
+• Multimodal electrophysiological approach to optimize VNS in epilepsy, Dr. Enrique Germany Morrison (UCLouvain)

-• A dynamical systems approach to modulating cognitive systems, Boateng Asamoah (KU Leuven)
+• A dynamical systems approach to modulating cognitive systems, Dr. Boateng Asamoah (KU Leuven)

 14:30-15:50